opsdroid/opsdroid/docs/tutorials/basic-skill.md

 We will create a basic skill that makes opsdroid answer the text "how are you".
 This skill will be very similar to the [hello skill](docs/extending/skills/#hello-world) found in the documentation.
 The video tutorial for creating your own skill is also available [here](https://www.youtube.com/watch?v=gk7JN4e5l_4&index=3&list=PLViQCHlMbEq5nZL6VNrUxu--Of1uCpflq)

-*If you need help or if you are unsure about something join our* [gitter channel](https://gitter.im/opsdroid/) *and ask away!
+*If you need help or if you are unsure about something join our* [gitter](https://gitter.im/opsdroid/) *and ask away!
 We are more than happy to help you.*

 ## The Skill folder
 Opsdroid skills are located inside a folder with the name `skill-<skillname>`.
 Inside this folder you should have at least these files: